davidfowl/DocsStaging/Pipelines.md

 ❌ **Data loss**

-Breaking early from the loop will result in data loss. `ReadResult.IsCompleted` can be set to true even if the reader hasn't already processed all of the data.
-This is possible because unprocessed data is buffered by the `PipeReader`.
+The `ReadResult` can return the final segment of data when `IsCompleted` is set to true.
+Not reading that data before exiting the read loop will result in data loss.

 ```C#
 // These code samples will result in data loss, hangs, security issues and should **NOT** be copied.
 They exists solely for illustration of the gotchas mentioned above.